Rohan-Siva/MoodScribe/README.md

 - **NLP & Emotion Analysis:**
   Utilizes advanced NLP models to assess message tone and content, providing empathetic and context-aware suggestions.

 ---

-## Challenges

-Building MoodScribe came with its set of challenges:

-- **API Limitations:**
-  Navigating Meta’s API restrictions on session management and data access required innovative solutions.

-- **Fine-Tuning Implementation:**
-  With limited RAM available, we employed Unsloth to optimize our training and inference processes.

-- **UI/UX Design:**
-  Balancing a visually stunning interface with user-friendliness led us to adopt an "Inside Out" theme that mirrors our sentiment analysis goals.

----